- How can I report a pothole, street or road problem?

 - Inappropriate use

-- Northamptonshire County Council is not responsible for the content and accuracy of material submitted by its users.
-Northamptonshire County Council will monitor this website for instances of inappropriate use, and reserves the right to moderate comments if such instances occur.
+- Northamptonshire Highways is not responsible for the content and accuracy of material submitted by its users.
+Northamptonshire Highways will monitor this website for instances of inappropriate use, and reserves the right to moderate comments if such instances occur.

 - Why does the site use kilometres for measurements?